rafaelji/trivia-app/README.md

 This is a Trivia game made with ReactJs web app

+## Fulfill the API environment variable
+Set the address of the API `https://opentdb.com/api.php` on the REACT_APP_API_URL environment variable at file .env or create a .env.local and set the address there.

 ## Running in development

-In the project directory, you can run:
+In the project directory, please run:

+### `yarn install`

+Install the project dependency modules.\

 ### `yarn start`